mjpost/bibsearch/README.md

 Ideally one should have to do these tasks only once per paper, but the reality is that management of a database introduces another set of problems.

 If this problem statement strikes a chord, `bibsearch` is the tool for you.
-It provides the following services:

-- Keyword-based search against a private collection of entries (`bibsearch search`)
-- Automatic downloading of citations from predefined collections (`bibsearch add bib://`) or arbitrary URI's (`bibsearch add`)
-- Searching and downloading from the arXiv (`bibsearch arxiv`)
-- Automatic generation of a project BibTeX file from LaTeX source (`bibsearch tex`)
-- Keyword-based downloading and opening of PDF files (`bibsearch open`)

 Stick to the command line where life is best!

 ## Installation